mksaraf/kubernetes-lab-tutorial/openshift/basics.md

 Please note that the Replica Controller does not autoscale.
 This job is done by a metering service by piloting the Replica Controller, based on memory and cpu load or other criteria.

 ## The Routing Layer
 The OpenShift routing layer is how client traffic enters the OpenShift environment so that it can ultimately reach pods.
 In our Hello World example, the service abstraction defines a logical set of pods enabling clients to refer the service by a consistent address and port.
-Howewer, our service is not reachable from external clients.
+However, our service is not reachable from external clients.

 To get pods reachable from external clients we need for a Routing Layer.
 In a simplification of the process, the OpenShift Routing Layer consists in an instance of a pre-configured HAProxy running in a dedicated pod as well as the related services

-Strarting from latest OpenShift release, the installation process install a preconfigured router pod running on the master node.
+The installation process installs a preconfigured router pod running on the master node.
 To see details, login as system admin
 ```
 [root@master ~]# oc login -u system:admin
 Logged into "https://master.openshift.com:8443" as "system:admin" using existing credentials.